NXPHoverGames/GitBook-AIM/overview-of-example-code.md

 ### Case: 2 vectors found

-If two vectors are found, then the example algorithm will find the offset in the x-direction of the average of the two head points of each vector.
+If two vectors are found, then the example algorithm will find the offset in the x direction of the average of the two head points of each vector.
 This will give us a steering value that will steer the cup car in the correct direction.
 This value is stored in `steer`.
 The speed value will be calculated and is stored in `speed`.